Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 ## What's it not for?

 This isn't meant to be a high-performance MIDI scripting library.
 PowerShell, by its nature, is command-line focused and is not like sending MIDI messages straight from compiled C code.
-For example, this would likely not be a good choice to use to read information off the network, and translate OSC messages to MIDI. :)
+For example, this would likely not be a good choice to use to read information off the network, and translate OSC messages to MIDI.
+Similarly, this would probably make a horrible MIDI clock source. :)

 If there are common requests that you believe should be packaged up into higher performance code and made its own PowerShell cmdlet, however, I'm happy to entertain that.
 See Requests below.